tklikifi/viber-command-bot/README.md

     ...

-#### Systemd

-    $ sudo cp config/viber-command-bot.service /usr/lib/systemd/system
+Enable bot in systemd and start the service:

     $ sudo systemctl enable viber-command-bot.service
     $ sudo systemctl start viber-command-bot.service
     $ sudo viber-command-bot-register

 ## Send Viber message

-A small Python script **viber-send-message** can be used for sending messages to Viber users that have subscribed to public Viber bot account, e.g.:
+A small Python script *viber-send-message* can be used for sending messages to Viber users that have subscribed to public Viber bot account, e.g.:

     $ viber-send-message 'Hello there!'